BrunaLab/wis2323_RainForests/content/docs/assignments/_index.md

 type: book
 weight: 40
 ---
-In addition to in-class work, this course has four assigned projects.
+Evaluation in this course is based on the following:

-## In-Class Activities
+## In-Class Active Learning Activities
 ## Movie Reviews
-## Analytic Essay Deforestation
+## Analytic Essay: Rates and Drivers of Deforestation
-## Reflective Essay
+## Reflective Essay: Climate Change
-## Conservation Campaign
+## Final Group Project / Conservation Campaign